 My Friday night of everything Filipino started with meeting up at Union Square Park with Veziah of Jamasia Eats.
-Since she was treating, she suggested I try Filipino food tonight since its part of her heritage and like I’ve
+Since she was treating, she suggested that I try Filipino food tonight because it’s part of her heritage and like I’ve

-mentioned before I’m always up to try something new, especially living in New York where the trend is everything Thai, Vietnamese or micro-fermented at the moment.
+mentioned before I’m always up for trying something new.
+Especially, living in New York where the trend is everything Thai, Vietnamese or micro-fermented at the moment.
 And since I had Veziah with me, I could be sure that she would take me somewhere authentic.

-So we headed to 1st avenue where Jeepney is located.
-It is a self described Filipino Gastropub, and going on a Friday night means you will have a while to wait.
+So we headed to the 1st Avenue where Jeepney is located.
+It is a self-described Filipino Gastropub, and going on a Friday night means you will have a while to wait.
 The restaurant was crowded and we ended up sitting in the window because we were too starved to wait an hour for a table.
-The 90’s R&B was pumping and everyone was singing in between bites of food, the atmosphere was relaxed and by the number of couples there, its a perfect place to have a laid back date.
+The 90’s R&B was pumping and everyone was singing in between bites of food, the atmosphere was relaxed and by the number of couples there.
+It is a perfect place to have a laid back date.

 The food was perfectly matched with the San Miguel beer and everything was seasoned so well, I enjoyed every bite.
 We were even excited about salad, that’s how good it was.
 By the time we finished our plates we were good and stuffed and opted out of dessert.
 It was an awesome first experience with Filipino food and a great place for me to revisit.

 BTW, Jeepney is the word for the numerous multicolored buses that are used in the Philippines, beautiful and happy, they are usually painted with a name and a theme.